 I rarely get free nuts in the mail, but last week Fisher sent a sample of walnuts and asked if I’d review their new “Freshness Seal” bag.
 Since I buy nuts all the time and have grown quite picky about them (if you’ve ever bit into a great cookie with a stale nut, you’re probably picky too) I said of course.

 The bag is definitely an improvement.
 It stands up, and since I have a tendency to lose the nuts in the middle of baking (things get hectic, what can I say?) having a big bag standing in front of me is an asset.
 But what was more impressive was how the nuts tasted.
 They had kind of a buttery quality and more flavor than any walnut I’ve ever eaten.
 Maybe it was the bag or maybe Fisher just sent me the freshest and best nuts they could find, but these were good.
-I liked them so much I used them in pesto, which in the past I’ve always made with pine nuts.
+I liked them so much I used them in walnut pesto.

 - 2 cups packed basil leaves (2 oz)